 - And much, much more

-The NASET and AASEPBoard Certification for Inclusive Education Specialist (BCIES)program is comprised of a comprehensive compilation of 30 Units of study broken down into 5 specific Modules.
+The NASET and AASEPBoard Certification in Inclusion in Special Education (BCISE)program is comprised of a comprehensive compilation of 30 Units of study broken down into 5 specific Modules.
 Each Unit contains video lectures, PowerPoint presentations, supplemental videos and supplemental readings.
 At the end of each Module, there is a multiple-choice examination which must be successfully completed to move on to the next Module.
 Upon successful completion of each Module exam, you will immediately be able view/save or print a professional certificate of completion.

-Clearly, having Board Certification for Inclusive Education Specialist (BCIES)brings attention to a level of expertise you have compared to other teachers in the field and also allows for the designation of a highly qualified specialist in the field of special education and inclusive teaching.
-The NASET and AASEPBoard Certification program for becoming an Inclusive Education Specialist (BCIES) offers you all the materials to be an effective, articulate, and qualified specialist in the field of inclusion education.
-In the end, completion of the BCIES program will provide you with the knowledge, skills and abilities to confidently work in inclusion settings with students, parents, and administrators.
+Clearly, having Board Certification in Inclusion in Special Education (BCISE)brings attention to a level of expertise you have compared to other teachers in the field and also allows for the designation of a highly qualified specialist in the field of special education and inclusion teaching.
+The NASET and AASEPBoard Certification program for becoming an Inclusion Education Specialist (BCISE) offers you all the materials to be an effective, articulate, and qualified specialist in the field of inclusion education.
+In the end, completion of the BCISE program will provide you with the knowledge, skills and abilities to confidently work in inclusion settings with students, parents, and administrators.